rafaelespinoza/godfish/README.md

 ## build

 Make a CLI binary for the DB you want to use.
-This tool comes with a couple of driver implementations (mysql, postgres at the moment).
+This tool comes with some driver implementations.
 Build one like so:

 ```
-go build -o godfish_pg    github.com/rafaelespinoza/godfish/drivers/postgres/godfish
-go build -o godfish_mysql github.com/rafaelespinoza/godfish/drivers/mysql/godfish

-# OR
 make postgres
 make mysql
+make sqlite3
 ```

 From there you could move it to `$GOPATH/bin`, move it to your project or